jhallen/joe-editor/docs/man.md

 <br>

 * backpath path
-Sets bath to a directory where all backup files are to be stored.
+Sets path to a directory where all backup files are to be stored.
 If this is unset (the default) backup files are stored in the directory containing the file.
 <br>